rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

     [looks like](https://gitlab.com/scvalex/sixty-two/-/tree/flake-blogpost).
   - [@ychshn] shared a live-stream recording
     ["Let's Code Snake with Rust and WASM"](https://youtu.be/iR7Q_6quwSI).
-  - PhaestusFox added a with a bunch of new videos to their ["Bevy Basics"][bevy-basics] YouTube servies.
+  - PhaestusFox added a bunch of new videos to their ["Bevy Basics"][bevy-basics] YouTube series.
 - Other library updates:
   - [mmap_cache](https://crates.io/crates/mmap-cache) is a low-level API
     for a memory-mapped cache of a read-only key-value store.